-Crowded teeth and jaw size discrepancies may become apparent from a young age.
-Children may not be concerned by these developments until they become more socially mature and self aware.
-They may then ask you about having braces.
-But orthodontic review for children should begin much earlier.
+Crowded teeth and jaw size discrepancies may become apparent in children from a young age.
+But children may not be concerned about these developments until they become more socially mature or self aware.
+They may then ask you about having orthodontic treatment.
+But child orthodontics should begin much earlier.

 The Australian Society of Orthodontists recommends the best time to assess your child’s dental alignment and jaw growth is at the first sign of an orthodontic problem or by the age of 7.
 The best time for treatment may then range from 7-14 years of age.
 Jaw growth and development may be guided and manipulated more easily with a timely detection of orthodontic problems, providing a greater opportunity for more effective treatment.

 Accurate skeletal and dental diagnosis is key to achieving good treatment outcomes.
 The timing and type of treatment chosen will affect the look of your child’s future adult face and smile, optimise the development of your child's airway (influencing breathing patterns, posture, future risks of snoring and sleep apnea, teeth grinding and the potential for headaches and migraines), and hence, long-term oral and general health.
 Appropriate retention after bands are removed will also help minimize the likelihood of treatment relapse (teeth re-crowding).

 At Melbourne Dentistry, we believe specialist Orthodontists know how to best take advantage of the opportunities that growing jaws provide for corrective treatment.
 We therefore refer all our orthodontic patients to trusted specialist Orthodontists who utilize the latest advances in technology.

 Orthodontists understand diagnosis, the effects of growth, facial aesthetics, treatment choices and retention to an advanced level.
 They have your child’s best interests at heart and are best able to achieve the most pleasing aesthetic and long-term functional results.